TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 In this code section, the validators for the `$title` attribute of the Blog object is defined. `$title` must be a text (i.e., no HTML is allowed), and also the length of the string is checked with the `StringLength`-Validator (it must be between 1 and 80 characters).
-Commas can separate several validators for a property.
-Parameters of the validators are set in parentheses.
+Commas can separate several validators for a property.Parameters of the validators are set in parentheses.
 You can omit the quotes for validator options if they are superfluous, as in the example above.
 If complex validation rules are necessary (for example, multiple fields to be checked for equality), you must implement your own validator.